 On the instigation of H.S.H.
 Prince Albert II, the environment and subjects related to sustainable development are among the most important political priorities in the State of Monaco, on both a national and international level.
 The actions of the Princely Government take into account the topics of biodiversity, the management of resources and the reduction of greenhouse gases and also a specific policy towards the establishment of a sustainable city.

-The Principality of Monaco joined the OES in June 2013.
-This action was part of the Government concerns for combating climate change and recognizing the relevance for international cooperation.
+The Principality of Monaco joined OES in June 2013.
+This action was part of the Government concerns for combating climate change and recognizing the relevance of international cooperation.
 Monaco is a coastal country with 2,02 km2 of area, bordered by the Mediterranean Sea, with a coast length of 3829 m.

 In Monaco, ocean energy projects have been demonstrated through the usage of sea water heat pumps to generate energy.

-with the Principality’s undertakings, in particular with the Kyoto Protocol.
-This intention is expressed through local initiatives on the Monegasque territory and through cooperation work in developing countries.
 In line with the provisions of the Kyoto Protocol, Monaco has set itself the target of improving energy efficiency by 20% and achieving 20% of final energy consumption from renewable sources by 2020.
 To this end, the deployment of the Climate and Energy Plan includes technical, regulatory, financial and awareness-raising campaigns.

 MARINE SPATIAL PLANNING POLICY

 It is implemented by the technical departments as the department of maritime affairs and the department of the environment, the marine police and one NGO, the Association Monegasque pour la Protection de la Nature.